Ruu3f/freeGPT/README.md

-#### *latest: Thank you all for 12 stars, I am going to complete the third and the fourth thing in the TODO-List.
+#### *latest: Thank you all for 12 stars, I am going to complete the second, third and the fourth thing in the TODO-List.
 Thanks for all the support.*
 #### *Latest: Completing the TODO-List when this repository hits 30 stars.*

 [![PyPI version](https://badge.fury.io/py/freeGPT.svg)](https://badge.fury.io/py/freeGPT)